On LASSO for Predictive Regression: Conclusion

 \section{Conclusion}

-We explore LASSO procedures in the presence of stationary, nonstationary and cointegrated predictors.
-While it no longer enjoys the well-known oracle property, Alasso breaks the link within inactive cointegration groups, and then its repeated implementation TAlasso recovers the oracle property thanks to the differentiated penalty on the zero and nonzero coefficients.
+We explore LASSO procedures in the presence of stationary, nonstationary, and cointegrated predictors.
+Although it does not enjoy the well-known oracle property, Alasso breaks the links between inactive cointegration groups, and its repeated implementation TAlasso recovers the oracle property because of the differentiated penalty on the zero and nonzero coefficients.
 TAlasso is adaptive to a system of multiple predictors with various degrees of persistence, unlike Plasso's uniform penalty or Slasso's penalty based only on the marginal variation of each predictor.
-Moreover, TAlasso saves the effort to sort out the predictors according to their degrees of persistence so we can be agnostic to the time series properties of the predictors.
+Moreover, TAlasso saves the effort of sorting the predictors according to their degrees of persistence, so we can be agnostic regarding the time series properties of the predictors.
 The automatic penalty adjustment of TAlasso guarantees consistent model selection and the optimal rate of convergence.
-Such desirable properties may in practice improve the out-of-sample prediction under complex predictive environments with a mixture of regressors.
+Such desirable properties may improve the out-of-sample prediction in practice under complex predictive environments with a mixture of regressors.

-To focus on the mixed root setting, we adopt the simplest asymptotic framework with a fixed $p$ and $n\to\infty$ to demonstrate the clear contrast between OLS, Alasso, TAlasso, Plasso and Slasso.
-This asymptotic framework is in line with the-state-of-art of the predictive regression studies in financial econometrics \citep*{kostakis2014robust,phillips2016robust,xu2018testing}.
-On the other hand, a large number of potential regressors available in the era of big data are calling for theoretical extension to allow for an infinite number of regressors in the limit.
-As the restricted eigenvalue condition \citep*{bickel2009simultaneous} is unsuitable in our context where the nonstationary part of the Gram matrix does not degenerate, in future research we are looking forward to new technical apparatus to deal with the minimal eigenvalue of the Gram matrix of unit root processes in order to generalize the insight gleaned from low-dimensional asymptotics to high-dimensional.
+To focus on the mixed root setting, we adopt the simplest asymptotic framework with a fixed $p$ and $n\to\infty$ to demonstrate the clear contrast between OLS, Alasso, TAlasso, Plasso, and Slasso.
+This asymptotic framework is in line with the state of the art of the predictive regression studies in financial econometrics \citep*{kostakis2014robust,phillips2016robust,xu2018testing}.
+However, the large number of potential regressors available in the era of big data indicate the need for a theoretical extension to allow for an infinite number of regressors in the limit.
+As the restricted eigenvalue condition \citep*{bickel2009simultaneous} is unsuitable in our context, in which the nonstationary part of the Gram matrix does not degenerate, a few papers \citep{onatski2018alternative,onatski2020spurious,zhang2019identifying,bykhovskaya2020cointegration} point to the spectral analysis of a large random matrix \citep{bai2010spectral} as the foundation of asymptotic analysis.
+In future research, we will apply the new technical apparatus to deal with the minimal eigenvalue of the Gram matrix to generalize the insight gleaned from low-dimensional asymptotics to high-dimensional asymptotics.